ppy/osu-wiki/news/2024/2024-05-04-5-digit-world-cup-2024-concludes.md

 As the match charges on, Australia managed to earn point after point.
 Expecting an easy 3-0 lead, Poland picked HR3 and lost by a huge margin (by nearly 500k points).
 The score was now 2-1 and the ball was in Australia's court.
 Looking to tie things up, the Aussies went for FM2 and managed to win by 300k — a second victory in a row over the goliath that is the Polish team.
 Everyone's pick'ems were already shattered by this point, but the Australian team still had more up their sleeves and the score is tied 2-2.

 Lagging behind and desperately in need of momentum, Poland picked NM3.
-After an uncertain ending with ::{ flag=AU }:: [Trainjumper](https://osu.ppy.sh/users/2272587)'s client freezing on the livestream, the results were revealed in the [match logs](https://osu.ppy.sh/community/matches/113190844).
+After an uncertain ending with ::{ flag=AU }:: ::Trainjumper::{ user-id=2272587 }'s client freezing on the livestream, the results were revealed in the [match logs](https://osu.ppy.sh/community/matches/113190844).
 Australia won again and now had the advantage at 2-3.
 They shot for NM2 and won yet another point, somehow flipping the script and making Australia the one with match point against the would-be winners of the tournament.

 In the end, the run of a lifetime dissolved as Poland locked in and surged for victory, ultimately defeating the Australians in a 5-4 tiebreaker victory.
 The fact this match went to tiebreaker at all is incredible, and we're certain the Australian team is proud of their efforts.